dina-web-nrm/mediaserver-module/README.md

 4. @UPDATE the mediafile
 5. @DELETE the mediafile

-##How to add supported licenses
+## How to add supported licenses
 Licenses are stored in a separate license-table<p>
 This gives the administrator full control of what licenses are permitted in the system.<p>

-##Maintenability , How to configure
+## Maintenability , Some configuration done in the database

 The database table ADMIN_CONFIG
 A table ( key/value) in the schema is used for managing settables :